PERMANENT MAKEUP - FREQUENTLY ASKED QUESTIONS

 In short, YES, no patch test, no treatment.
-The patch test will tell us if you are allergic or irritated by any of the products used to perform your permanent Makeup treatment.
-It needs to be done at least 12 hours before treatment commences.
+The patch test will tell us if you are allergic or irritated by any of the products used to perform your permanent makeup treatment.
+It needs to be done at least 12 hours before any treatment commences.
 A patch test can be posted to you to perform at home.

 Why do I need a consultation?

-During the consultation you will have the opportunity to discuss what it is you would like to achieve.
+During the consultation you will have the opportunity to discuss what you would like to achieve.
 With my knowledge I can help you decide what colours, shapes and styles would best suit your natural colouring, features, image and style.
 The consultation process also gives us the chance to identify any possible contraindications and enables you to make an informed choice.

 Who is permanent make up for?